primeqa/primeqa/examples/lfqa/README.md

     --output_dir $KILT_ELI5/queries \
 ```

-### 4. Run the Search for the ELI5 Dataset
+### 4. Run the Search for the KILT-ELI5 Dataset

-The search is designed to run in parallel for chuncks of max 50000 queries.
+The search is designed to run in parallel for chunks of max 50000 queries.

 ```
 mkdir -p $(dirname $KILT_ELI5/search_results)